March 30, 2022

 Elliot and a tumbleweed at our first hitching spot

-I was starting to lose hope when a man in a pickup truck finally pulled over.
+I was losing hope when a man in a pickup truck finally pulled over.
 Elliot went over to talk to him and ask for a ride to the trailhead, but the guy shook his head.
 He wasn’t going that far.
 But he would take us up the road about 5 miles for a few bucks of gas money.

-Then he explained the reason we probably weren’t having any luck getting a ride was because the state prison was three miles down Highway 87.
+Then he explained that we probably weren’t having any luck getting a ride because the state prison was three miles down Highway 87.
 People weren’t used to picking up hitchhikers near a prison, and the bulk of the traffic we were likely to see driving between Winslow and the prison was for the guards who worked there.

 But at least he was willing to take up a few miles up the road.
 And that got us a few miles closer to the trailhead.
 He dropped us off near a metal water tank for a nearby cattle ranch, and we hoped this spot would bring better luck.
 It was after 10 a.m. already and we were striking out, despite our cardboard sign that read “Arizona Trail.”